uwcms/FinalStateAnalysis/docs/source/pat_tuple_generation.rst

   cd PatTools/test
   python submit_tuplization_crab.py JOB_ID  --responsible YOUR_NAME

+YOUR_NAME should be either "Maria", "Josh", "Ian", or "Evan"

 This will create a directory ``JOB_ID`` with a multicrab.cfg in it.
 Move it to scratch, then symlink it back to AFS to prevent AFS quota issues.::